Pre-Welcome Week Programs

 TCNJ offers an optional but impactful experience for all incoming students, including new transfers and traditional first-years!
 These 4-day, 3-night programs welcome students to campus early and offer a broad range of leadership and personal development in addition to meaningful community building and social activities!

-This year, we are hosting three tracks: Operation LEAD, Operation BeWell, and Operation Justice & Equity.
+This year, we are hosting three tracks: Operation BeWell, Operation First Scholars, and Operation Justice & Equity.
 Each track has focused workshops, activities, and conversations that allow students to dive into their passions before the semester begins.

 Details

-Cost: $450 (scholarships are available for certain programs)
+Cost: Range from $400-450 (scholarships are available for certain programs)

 Operation BeWell